alukosdev/ccsp/guidance/owasp-top-10.md

 - CWE-201: Insertion of Sensitive Information Into Sent Data
 - CWE-352: Cross-Site Request Forgery

-+++ Vulnerabilities
-Common access control vulnerabilities include:

-- Violation of the principle of least privilege or deny by default, where access should only be granted for particular capabilities, roles, or users, but is available to anyone.
-- Bypassing access control checks by modifying the URL (parameter tampering or force browsing), internal application state, or the HTML page, or by using an attack tool modifying API requests.
-- Permitting viewing or editing someone else's account, by providing its unique identifier (insecure direct object references)
-- Accessing API with missing access controls for POST, PUT and DELETE.
-- Elevation of privilege.
-Acting as a user without being logged in or acting as an admin when logged in as a user.
-- Metadata manipulation, such as replaying or tampering with a JSON Web Token (JWT) access control token, or a cookie or hidden field manipulated to elevate privileges or abusing JWT invalidation.
-- CORS misconfiguration allows API access from unauthorized/untrusted origins.
-- Force browsing to authenticated pages as an unauthenticated user or to privileged pages as a standard user.
-+++ Prevention
-Access control is only effective in trusted server-side code or server-less API, where the attacker cannot modify the access control check or metadata.

-- Except for public resources, deny by default.
-- Implement access control mechanisms once and re-use them throughout the application, including minimizing Cross-Origin Resource Sharing (CORS) usage.
-- Model access controls should enforce record ownership rather than accepting that the user can create, read, update, or delete any record.
-- Unique application business limit requirements should be enforced by domain models.
-- Disable web server directory listing and ensure file metadata (e.g., .git) and backup files are not present within web roots.
-- Log access control failures, alert admins when appropriate (e.g., repeated failures).
-- Rate limit API and controller access to minimize the harm from automated attack tooling.
-- Stateful session identifiers should be invalidated on the server after logout.
-Stateless JWT tokens should rather be short-lived so that the window of opportunity for an attacker is minimized.
-For longer lived JWTs it's highly recommended to follow the OAuth standards to revoke access.

-Developers and QA staff should include functional access control unit and integration tests.
 +++ Attack Scenarios
 **Scenario #1**: The application uses unverified data in a SQL call that is accessing account information: